Cost anomalies

 DoiT Cloud cost anomaly detection offers end-to-end monitoring of spikes in your Google Cloud, Amazon Web Services, and Microsoft Azure costs across your projects and services.

 The detection service leverages time series modeling to monitor billing data and analyze the trend of spending in your cloud environment.
-It identifies billing patterns across DoiT customers, forecasts your cloud spending, and continuously refined to provide even more accurate results.
+It identifies billing patterns across DoiT customers, forecasts your cloud spending, and is continuously refined to provide even more accurate results.

 Before you begin